coryarcangel/coryarcangel.com/_things-i-made/2011-022-paganini-caprice-no-5.md

 medium: Youtube video
 dims: 3:41 minutes
 pitch: "​Paganini's 5th re-constructed from YouTube vidz"
-ps: '<p>It''s embarrassing to admit, but I was really trying to make like a massive meme with this one.
+ps: 'It''s embarrassing to admit, but I was really trying to make like a massive meme with this one.
 Like a 1 million views meme.
 I thought this "had what it takes".
   Hahaha.
 Anyway, it didn''t, but it exists, so check it out.
 And pass it along if you are down! '
 live_url: